bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 * The HTML files must reside in either the brand, category, product, or page subdirectories.

-* All brand URLs are nested under the /brands/ parent.
-Use URL encoding with brand URLs.
+* Use URL encoding for special characters in URLs.

-* That parent for brand URLs is /brands/ (plural), while the corresponding subdirectory for HTML files is /brand/ (singular).

 * After editing your `.stencil` file or `config.stencil.json` files (if using Stencil V3.1 release or later), you must restart stencil to see your changes locally.
 Enter `stencil start` in the command prompt, appending any appropriate switches for your workflow (e.g.: `stencil start -e -n`).